 \section{Abstract}

-Contemporary benchmarks are struggling to keep pace with the development of large language models (LLMs).
-Although they are indispensable to evaluate model performance on various tasks, it is uncertain whether the models trained on Internet data have genuinely learned how to solve problems or merely seen the questions before.
-This potential data contamination issue presents a fundamental challenge to establishing trustworthy evaluation frameworks.
-Meanwhile, existing benchmarks predominantly assume benign, resource-rich settings, leaving the behavior of LLMs under pressure unexplored.
-In this paper, we introduce \textsc{Squid Game}, a dynamic and adversarial evaluation environment with resource-constrained and asymmetric information settings elaborated to evaluate LLMs through interactive gameplay against other LLM opponents.
-Notably, \textsc{Squid Game} consists of six elimination-style levels, focusing on multi-faceted abilities, such as instruction-following, code, reasoning, planning, and safety alignment.
+The potential data contamination issue in contemporary large language models (LLMs) benchmarks presents a fundamental challenge to establishing trustworthy evaluation frameworks.
+Meanwhile, they predominantly assume benign, resource-rich settings, leaving the behavior of LLMs under pressure unexplored.
+In this paper, we introduce \textsc{Squid Game}, a dynamic and adversarial evaluation environment with resource-constrained and asymmetric information settings elaborated to evaluate LLMs through interactive gameplay against other LLM opponents. \textsc{Squid Game} consists of six elimination-style levels, focusing on multi-faceted abilities, including instruction-following, code, reasoning, planning, and safety alignment.
 We evaluate over 50 LLMs on \textsc{Squid Game}, presenting the largest behavioral evaluation study of general LLMs on dynamic adversarial scenarios.
-We observe a clear generational phase transition on performance in the same model lineage and find evidence that some models resort to speculative shortcuts to win the game, indicating the possibility of higher-level evaluation paradigm contamination in static benchmarks.
-Furthermore, we compare prominent LLM benchmarks and \textsc{Squid Game} with correlation analyses, highlighting that dynamic evaluation can serve as a complementary part for static evaluations.
-The code and data will be released in the future.
+We observe a clear generational phase transition in performance in the same model lineage and find evidence that some models resort to speculative shortcuts to win the game, indicating the possibility of higher-level evaluation paradigm contamination in static benchmarks.
+We also compare prominent LLM benchmarks and \textsc{Squid Game}, highlighting that dynamic evaluation can serve as a complementary part for static evaluations.
+Project page: \url{https://github.com/zijianchen98/LLM_Squid_Game}.